This is an in-depth review of the InLinks internal linking tool. In this post, I’ll cover how the tool works, its features, pricing, and benefits.

 The InLinks JS code is a static JavaScript file that works well on any CMS.

-InLinks operates a freemium model and credit system.
-So, you can start building internal links immediately after you sign up for free and get 25 credits.
-With 25 credits, you can add 25 website pages and build as many links as are identified to them.
+You can start building internal links immediately after you sign up.
+We offer a $1 trial for the first month.
 After that, you’ll need to buy a paid plan to build links to more pages.
 The paid plans start at $49/month.
 Please view our pricing page for more information.

 Currently, InLinks supports eight languages: French, English, Spanish, German, Dutch, Italian, Polish, and Portuguese.
 And hopefully, more to come in the future.